Calle De Los Negros, the Wickedest Street in the American West

 As Johnston approached Le Franco’s store of ‘Provisions Groceries & Liquors’ he saw two old drunks struggle before a knife flashed.
 Was that a pistol shot muffled in his coat?
 One man disappeared into the night as the other dropped his knife staggering across the street to collapse at Beaudry's Sewing Machine Shop.
 Johnston hurried after the gunman but lost sight of him at the zanja.
 Making haste back to the stricken man, Johnston found that he had already expired from his wound.
 Looking down, Johnston was standing on a sidewalk lavishly sprinkled with the blood of a pierced heart.
 How it contrasted in the lamplight with the white sign that advertised ‘100 lb. sacks, Tents, Hoses, Ceilings, & Wagon Covers’.
 A few gathered to see but not that many.
 It was just another night in Calle de los Negros.
 Johnston frowned; he was not troubled by what he felt at the moment but rather, what he no longer felt in a place like this.

-As I turned and walked down Los Angeles Street, shadows of times long past flitted like vapors of smoke among the cars and were indifferent to the pedestrians they passed through.
+As I turned and walked down Los Angeles Street, shadows of times long past flitted like vapors of smoke among the cars.
+They passed like smoke, indifferent to the pedestrians they passed through.
 I was tracing the path of William Johnston from my story.
 Here is where Ricardo Uribe also had his running fight where he received a dozen knife and gunshot wounds but not before leaving a half dozen attackers bloodied, dazed, and prostrate in his wake.
 It was a place where some of the greatest names of our early times walked and lived.
 Some of them died right here along with many other faceless individuals now lost in time.
-Just for a moment, I felt like a ghost passing through ancient walls to take in sights of long gone shops, card games and other vices as they played out.
-Looking up, I saw the rafters over the covered boardwalk as I now strolled along the Coronel adobe.
+Just for a moment, I felt like a ghost passing through ancient walls that no longer stood, taking in sights of long gone shops, card games and other vices as they played out.
+Looking up, I saw the rafters over the covered boardwalk as I now strolled along the Coronel adobe amid shadows wearing broad brimmed hats and jingling spurs.
 It did not matter that it has been gone for over a century; for a moment I was there.
-Evidence of its existence still laid under the earth beneath my feet.
+Evidence of its existence still remain in the earth under layers of pavement beneath my feet.
 Like a murmur on a breeze, it whispers of a world hidden in history and waiting for its story to be told once more.

 *The gabled roof of Lugo Adobe is in the distance.
 The 1884 firehouse tower is to the left-rear.
 The Coronel adobe (left) is in a poor state of disrepair and the overhanging eaves have now been removed. - Photo credit to University of Southern California Libraries and California Historical Society archives.